 Cleats need to fit comfortably and snugly for optimum performance, so don’t be tempted to buy them bigger than your child’s current size.
-Also make sure your child is wearing a pair of game socks when he tries them on and get him to move around in all directions, to mimic what’s required during the games.
+Also make sure your child is wearing a pair of game socks when they try them on and get them to move around in all directions, to mimic what’s required during the games.

 The front brim of a baseball helmet should sit approximately 1 inch above the eyebrows.
 And all players under the age of 16 require a chin strap.

 Batting gloves can also be a smart accessory, to cushion hands and help to avoid calluses.

 Before you choose a bat, check your league regulations to see what’s approved.
 Your child will have better success practicing with a bat that’s the same size and weight as the one they will be using during games.